BeeHiveCyberSecurity/BeeHive-Cogs/README.md

 **[stripeidentity](https://github.com/BeeHiveCyberSecurity/BeeHive-Cogs/tree/main/stripeidentity)**

-Intake and verify drivers licenses, passports, state ID's, and more using Stripe Identity thru your Red-DiscordBot instance to enforce age restrictions in your adults-only server.
-Requires a Stripe account in good standing with access to Stripe Identity.
-Costs 50c/$1.50 per verification.
+Utilize Stripe Identity through your Red-DiscordBot instance to intake and verify various forms of identification, including driver's licenses, passports, and state IDs.
+This feature is ideal for enforcing age restrictions in adult-only servers.
+Note that a Stripe account in good standing with access to Stripe Identity is required.
+Verification costs are $0.50 or $1.50 per verification.
 > ```
 > [p]cog install BeeHive-Cogs stripeidentity
 > [p]load stripeidentity